Spondyloarthritis: Epidemiology

 The prevalence of ankylosing spondylitis and spondyloarthritis, in particular, varies across populations and is similar to that of HLA-B27.
 The incidence of spondyloarthritis as a disease entity was recorded in only four investigations, and ranged from 0.48/100,000 in Japan to 62.5/100,000 in Spain.
 Data on the prevalence of spondyloarthritis were reported from 16 investigations; the results ranged from 0.01% in Japan to 2.5% in Alaska.

 Those with European heritage have a 0.2% to 0.7% prevalence of ankylosing spondylitis.
 Reactive arthritis prevalence is unknown and likely varies with time based on endemic rates of the enteric (Shigella, Salmonella, Campylobacter) and sexually acquired (chlamydia) infections that cause it.
 In the general community, 1–3% of people have psoriasis.
 It is less known how common psoriatic arthritis is, and it is more common in people with more severe disease; population studies in Caucasians suggest that the prevalence is about 0.1%.
 Inflammatory bowel disease about 400 Caucasians per 100,000 people, with a male–to–female ratio of 1:1.
 People of Asian and African ancestry rarely experience it.
 Varying reports have varying risks for spondylitis and peripheral arthritis, which may be related to the observer's specialty.
 15% to 20% of people with inflammatory bowel disease have spondylitis.
 Peripheral arthritis is generally less common in those with ulcerative colitis (up to 10%) than in those with Crohn's disease (up to 20%), but it is more common in cases where a rheumatologist served as the assessor.

 History

 Moll and associates first proposed the idea of a collection of similar conditions known as seronegative spondyloarthritides in 1974.
 Psoriatic arthritis, reactive arthritis, arthritis associated with inflammatory bowel disease, a subtype of juvenile idiopathic arthritis, and ankylosing spondylitis comprise the group of disorders currently referred to as spondyloarthritis.

+Fossil record

+Spondyloarthropathies appear in the fossil record.
+A notable example is thoracic vertebrae 15 and 16 of a Late Pleistocene gomphotheriid proboscidean from Chile.